SVAI/nf-qiagen/README.md

 ## Abstract

 * Neurofibromatosis Type 1 (NF1) and Neurofibromatosis Type 2 (NF2) present as specific tumor types arising from Schwann cells.
-Using RNA-Seq data to perform a differential expression analysis we identified signaling pathways and upstream regulators enriched for specific tumor subtypes.
+Using RNA-Seq data to perform a differential expression analysis we identified signaling pathways and upstream regulators enriched for specific tumor types.

 * Using this information we then further developed tumor-specific gene/pathway networks to prioritize potentially significant biology.

 * We then mapped the significantly activated upstream regulators to drug-target data to identify compounds that may have tumor-specific activity in these diseases.

-* This work provides potential insight into the biology of specific NF1 and NF2 tumor subtypes, prioritizes novel drug targets for further development and establishes an analytic that can be applied to further unravel the biology of other tumor subtypes arising from different cells of origin in NF1 and NF2 patients.
+* This work provides potential insight into the biology of specific NF1 and NF2 tumor types, prioritizes novel drug targets for further development and establishes an analytic that can be applied to further unravel the biology of other tumor types arising from different cells of origin in NF1 and NF2 patients.

 ## Introduction